pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

 ### Runtime

 The `Runtime` relates to the runtime JS properties that the Javascript functions can define.
-> NOTE: I do not understand this part well enought yet.
+> NOTE: I do not understand this part well enough yet.
 Leaving out for future update

 ```
  src/runtime/runtime-internal.cc                    |  241 ++